dineshy98/ml_projects/NCCA_March_Madness_Analytics/readme.md

 https://www.kaggle.com/c/march-madness-analytics-2020/data

+1.Data Preprocessing File consist how I have structured the data to train to my model 2.Visualization - consists of pltots for insights 3.Analytical Model - Consists of Model that I have developed using keras to predict the tournment match results

 There's a reason why it's called March Madness®.
 Upsets happen, underdogs become "cinderellas," and games that analysts expected to be blowouts become nail-biters through the final seconds.
 A team's competitiveness is what keeps games exciting and the tournament truly "mad."

 In addition to the predictive modeling competitions we typically host (NCAA Men's and Women’s), we are hosting a separate competition using Kaggle Notebooks that challenges you to present an exploratory analysis of the “Madness.”
 Can you quantify competitiveness?
 Can you explain "cinderella…ness"?